 Rome may not be the shopping mecca that Milan claims to be, but expats will certainly find a fair share of fantastic goods at better prices than cities in the north.

 Nightlife in Rome

 While the city may be better known for its more austere attractions, the nightlife in Rome offers a vibrant alternative for expats looking for a night out on the town.
-With bars, clubs and discotheques located in buildings that have been around for centuries, expats will often find themselves partying in an interesting atmosphere where life and history occupy the same space.
+With bars and clubs located in buildings that have been around for centuries, expats will often find themselves partying in an interesting atmosphere where nightlife and history occupy the same space.

 Another popular area is Piazza degli Aurunci, which is situated in the San Lorenzo university district.
 Frequented by a younger, more alternative crowd, the steps of the piazza are occupied by all types of people gathering to enjoy time with friends and enjoy an affordable night out.
-There are also occasionally music and other cultural events.
+Occasionally, there are music and other cultural events that happen around here.

 For a more dynamic experience, expats should head to Testaccio, which is widely recognised as the city’s clubbing district but also offers some of the best authentic Italian cuisine in the city.
 As night falls, the district starts attracting dressed-up revellers wanting to dance the night away.
 Expats who prefer their music to be less electronic will also enjoy some of the area’s live music venues.

 Expats will be spoilt for choice when it comes to excellent dining options in Rome.
 Countless authentic Italian eateries line the streets, each with its unique charm and flavour.
 While restaurants serving classic Italian mainstays like pasta and pizza are plentiful, with a little exploration, expats will find many hidden gems serving all sorts of exotic cuisine like Thai dishes, Spanish streetfood or Middle Eastern fare.